Get Narcan

 Stop the Stigma

-Anyone can become dependent on drugs and struggle with addiction.
-Opioid Use Disorder is not a moral failing and we need to remember that we can all change the conversation and decrease the stigma around drug use and addiction.
+Anyone can become dependent on drugs and struggle with opioid substance use.
+Opioid Use Disorder is not a moral failing and we need to remember that we can all change the conversation and decrease the stigma around drug use and opioid substance use.
 We must reduce the stigma to encourage people to ask for help and recovery.

 Polysubstance Use / Fentanyl